-Augusto Lopez-Claros is an international economist with over 30 years of experience in international organizations, including most recently at the World Bank.
+Augusto Lopez-Claros is Executive Director and Chair of the Global Governance Forum.
+He is an international economist with over 30 years of experience in international organizations, including most recently at the World Bank.
 For the 2018/2019 academic years Augusto Lopez-Claros was on leave from the World Bank as a Senior Fellow at the Edmund Walsh School of Foreign Service at Georgetown University.
 From 2011 to 2017 he was the Director of the Global Indicators Group in DEC, the unit leading the Bank’s research and analytical work.
 The Indicators Group is the department responsible for the Bank’s Doing Business report and other international benchmarking studies such as Enabling the Business of Agriculture and Women, Business and the Law.
 Earlier in his career he was the Chief Economist and Director of the Global Competitiveness Program at the World Economic Forum in Geneva, Switzerland.
 In this capacity he traveled widely and engaged with senior policymakers in government and the business community on the policy and institutional requirements associated with improvements in the business environment.
 For many years he was the editor of the Forum’s Global Competitiveness Report.

 During his years of service at the Fund his assignments included being country economist for Spain; working in the Fund’s main policy making department, where he focused on a range of economic development issues and begun to work on transition issues in Eastern Europe.
 In the 1990s he was Resident Representative for the IMF in the Russian Federation, where he was responsible for program implementation issues in the context of the IMF’s multibillion dollar program of assistance to the Russian Federation.
 His stay in Russia was followed by a one-year sabbatical in Moscow, an opportunity he used to do research (subsequently published by the IMF) and to travel extensively throughout Russia to gain a broader perspective on the transition.
 Prior to his service with the IMF, he was Professor of Economics at the University of Chile, Santiago, where, in addition to his teaching duties, he also headed a research team financed by the Ministry of Health examining economic aspects of alcohol abuse in Chile.